drewm27/speakerrankings/top-recommended-microphone-input.md

 cover-img: "/assets/img/partyboxultimate.jpg"
 ---

-This page lists the best portable Bluetooth speakers with microphone input of the 353 ranked on this website.
+This page summarizes the best portable Bluetooth speakers with microphone input of the 353 ranked on this website.
 The suggestions in this section are biased towards value speakers with microphone inputs and a reasonable frequency response.
 Keep in mind that bigger speakers have deeper bass, so always go as big as you can.

 See this for [Speakers with Wireless Microphones](/top-recommended-wireless-microphone/) or [Speakers with Built In Microphone For Calls](/top-recommended-microphone/)